asc-es-iot/asc-esp32-iot-board/modules/w25qxx/README.md

 `readStr` function provided by the `flash` object.
 Arguments to this function are the address to read from, and the string to store the information in.
 This function returns `TRUE` if the read operation succeeded and `FALSE` otherwise.
-Both cases have been handled in this scenario, and the user will be intimated if there is an error

 ```arduino
 void writeStr(String s) {